carvallegro/rebrew/README.md

 ### Design System

-We are using the [VTEX Design system](https://styleguide.vtex.com/)
+We are using the [Bold Design system](https://bold.bridge.ufsc.br/)

 ### Routing